 Primorska is a coastal region in South-west Slovenia.
-It’s name means “the one by the sea” or simply “coastal”.
+Its name means “the one by the sea” or simply “coastal”.
 It has a little over 7.399 hectares of vineyards spread across 4 districts called Vipava valley, Slovenian Istria, Goriška Brda and Kras.

 Primorska is bordered by Croatia in the South and Italy in the North-west.
-It’s hot mediterranean climate enables the production of some of the best known Slovenian wines.
+It’s hot Mediterranean climate enables the production of some of the best known Slovenian wines.
 The terrain is hilly with very diverse soil.
-With an abundance of hot sunny days the wines coming from this region are very rich and complex.
+With an abundance of hot sunny days, the wines coming from this region are very rich and complex.

 Being this close to Italy, Primorska has always been the first to embrace western trends.
 As such it was the first in Slovenia to market young wines as a serious sales category.
 Though having the same climate, the 4 districts that comprise the region are very diverse.
-In general the wines are dry with a higher alcohol content and low acidity.
+In general, the wines are dry with higher alcohol content and low acidity.
 This is mainly due to the heat and the draught caused by the proximity of the Adriatic sea.

-The winemakers in the area produce all sorts wine, from fresh to matured in wooden barrels, amphoras and lately even concrete barrels.
+The winemakers in the area produce all sorts of wine, from fresh to mature in wooden barrels, amphoras and lately even concrete barrels.
 Orange wines are becoming increasingly popular in the region presenting a new challenge to the budding winegrowers by taking them back to their roots.
 Orange wines are traditionally made by a short maceration of white wine.
 This style of production was already popular a few generations back only to become unfashionable.
 It is now once again becoming a trend, which is great because they really are delicious.

 1. Vipava Valley District